 The chances of accurately predicting an election by pollsters and journalists are pretty dismal.
-In the USA most media predicted a Romney win and we know what happened.
 If I toss a coin, there’s a 50:50 chance of being right.
 That’s not bad compared to some political commentators’ predictions.

 Intrigued I looked further into it because an 80% correct result is not bad considering most mainstream media had written Obama off before the election.
 A prediction 26 years beforehand is mind blowing.